How Rent to Own Works: A Guide

 Just like in any rental agreement, you’ll pay a set amount of rent per month for the duration of your lease.
 It’s highly recommended to check if your base rent aligns with fair market value.
 You can do this by either contacting a local mortgage banker or using the online Rentometer tool.
 If they don’t align, you might not be able to use your credit towards the home purchase at the end of your lease, and you definitely don’t want that to happen.

 You’ll have to negotiate with the seller how long your lease will last; the rental term should be exactly how long you think it’ll take you to save up for the down payment, so be very cautious here.
 Furthermore, you should also confirm with the seller/landlord the dates of payment for the lease, the home’s actual mortgage, and other expenses that may arise.
 This will ensure everything is getting paid on time and prevent issues between you and the landlord in the future.
+You cannot continue to rent to own a property if it is foreclosed.
+So, make sure that what you pay the seller is enough to cover the mortgage and the seller isn’t in a pre-foreclosure.

 3. Maintenance and Other Fees